basnijholt/nijho.lt/content/post/advent-of-open-source/05-markdown-code-runner.md

 ---
-title: "🎄🎁 Advent of Open Source – Day 5/24: markdown-code-runner 📝"
+title: "markdown-code-runner 📝"
 date: 2024-12-05
 draft: false
 featured: false
-summary: "Keeping documentation in sync with code by automatically executing and updating Markdown code blocks."
+summary: "🎄🎁 Advent of Open Source – Day 05/24: Keeping documentation in sync with code by automatically executing and updating Markdown code blocks."
-subtitle: "A tool to ensure code examples and outputs in Markdown files are always up-to-date."
+subtitle: "🎄🎁 Advent of Open Source – Day 05/24: A tool to ensure code examples and outputs in Markdown files are always up-to-date."
 tags:
   - open-source
   - python